Graduate degrees: M.S. in biomedical engineering; Ph.D. in biomedical engineering

 Computational Biomolecular Engineering Laboratory

-The Computational Biomolecular Engineering Laboratory is a collaboration between the Roy J. Carver Department of Biomedical Engineering and the Department of Biochemistry.
-The lab is located in the Bowen Science Building.
+The Computational Biomolecular Engineering Laboratory, located in the Bowen Science Building, is a collaboration between the Roy J. Carver Department of Biomedical Engineering and the Department of Biochemistry and Molecular Biology.
 It includes eight workstations used to simulate biomolecular phenotypes in the context of understanding the genetics of hearing loss, rare renal diseases, and vision loss.
-Heavy use is made of the University of Iowa Argon compute cluster, including dedicated availability of 30 compute nodes, 50 nVidia GPUs, and 100 terabytes of backed-up storage.
+Heavy use is made of the University of Iowa Argon compute cluster, including dedicated availability of 30 compute nodes, 50 Nvidia graphics processing units (GPUs), and 100 terabytes of backed-up storage.
 The lab distributes a high performance physics-based molecular simulation code called Force Field X (FFX) that is being used to produce a family of protein structures for genes associated with hearing loss, available in the Deafness Variation Database.
-The software also is being used to predict how pharmaceuticals crystalize (i.e. into drug tablets) and to understand their thermodynamic properties (e.g. solubility).
+The software also is being used to predict how pharmaceuticals crystalize (i.e., into drug tablets) and to understand their thermodynamic properties (e.g., solubility).

 Large Scale Digital Cell Analysis Laboratory